magland/sortingview/README.md

 ### Deployment

-Commits to our `main` branch will be automatically deployed to https://sortingview.vercel.app
+Merges into the `deploy` branch will be automatically deployed to https://sortingview.vercel.app

+Commits to other branches will generate [preview deployments](https://vercel.com/docs/git#preview-branches).